sassoftware/restaf-uidemos/README.md

 > Why Mui?
 This sample component uses [MUI V5](https://mui.com/) to demonstrate how to use [@sassoftware/restafedit](https://github.com/sassoftware/restaf/blob/restafedit/README.md) to build data entry applictions.
 Adding MUI to the name is a way of giving them credit.
 > You should use the component library of your choice.
 Also feel free to clone and improve this component library.

+## Examples

+Please see the [repo](https://github.com/sassoftware/restaf-uidemos/tree/viyaeditmui) for examples.
+If you are interested in writing applications to run in SAS VA (DDC and/or web content)  the ViyaEditorDDC folder in the repository would be of interest.

 ## Exported Entries

 Two entries are exported.